mshapi2/RepData_PeerAssessment1/PA1_template.md

 }
 ```

+Total of 2304 values were missing.
-A histogram of the total number of steps taken each day.
+A histogram of the total number of steps taken each day with imputed data.

 ```r